ReVision : A Post-Hoc, Vision-Based Technique for Replacing Unacceptable Concepts in Image Generation Pipeline

+The gate is deliberately \emph{coarse}.
+Unlike na"{i}ve box masking, Eq.~\ref{eq:gate} preserves the fine-grained object structure of $\mathbf{M}_t$ inside $\mathcal{B}_t$ rather than collapsing the edit region into a rectangle, while explicitly breaking the cross-instance propagation paths induced by self-attention during iterative denoising.

+\mypara{\textbf{Generality of the mechanism}} Although we instantiate gating on LOCATEdit~\cite{soni2025locatedit}, Eq.~\ref{eq:gate} is not specific to it.
+The mechanism assumes only that the editor exposes a spatial mask that can be constrained before the edit is committed, which holds for attention-based editors generally and for mask-driven editors such as inpainting pipelines, where $\mathbf{G}_t$ instead confines an explicitly supplied mask.
+Gating is likewise independent of \emph{how} $\mathcal{B}_t$ is obtained: any detector producing trustworthy instance-level localization can supply it, whether an open-vocabulary VLM prompted for grounded output~\cite{wu2025qwen,gemini35flash2026} or a closed-set detector such as NudeNet~\cite{bedapudi2022nudenet}, which predicts boxes for exposed body regions directly.
+Detection paradigm and editing backbone are therefore both interchangeable; what the mechanism requires is a reliable instance-level region and a mask to constrain.
-The effectiveness of this mechanism is demonstrated in Table~\ref{tab:revision_bbox}.
-Compared to baseline LOCATEdit (Table~\ref{tab:maskspil}), VLM-assisted spatial gating successfully isolates edits to the intended instance.
-In the nudity example, only the unclothed woman is edited, while the nearby clothed person remains unchanged.
-In the example of famous celebrities, edits are restricted to Brad Pitt without affecting the random person.

-Overall, VLM-assisted instance-consistent spatial gating improves edit fidelity (formally defined in Section 4.1) by integrating external semantic localization into the diffusion editing loop.
-Because the method operates entirely at inference time and does not modify the underlying model parameters.
+Table~\ref{tab:revision_bbox} demonstrates the mechanism against the ungated baseline of Table~\ref{tab:maskspil}.
+In the nudity example, only the unclothed woman is edited while the nearby clothed person remains unchanged; in the celebrity example, the edit is confined to Brad Pitt without affecting the adjacent individual.
+Gating thus improves edit fidelity (formally defined in Section~\ref{fidelity-sec}) by integrating external instance-level localization into the diffusion editing loop.
+Because it operates entirely at inference time and modifies no model parameters, it constitutes a lightweight, training-free extension that substantially improves robustness in multi-instance scenes.